 Nearest MTR: Causeway Bay, or take the tram to the entrance!

 You might think Happy Valley Racecourse is just for Wednesday evening races – but did you know that you can also run on the track?

 The paved running track in Happy Valley is about 1,400m around.
-It’s a good place to run and avoid traffic (apart from the occasional maintenance vehicle driving around at 5mph) and it’s especially fun for the perspective – being surrounded by a stadium and high-rise buildings is definitely reason to feel like you’re in the Olympics.
-The track is great for doing interval workouts, and there is a park on the south end where you can do some body-weight strength training.
+It’s a good place to run in Hong Kong and avoid traffic (apart from the occasional maintenance vehicle driving around at 5mph), and it’s especially fun for the perspective – being surrounded by a stadium and high-rise buildings is definitely reason to feel like you’re in the Olympics.
+The running track is great for doing interval workouts, and there is a park on the south end where you can do some body-weight strength training.
 The changing rooms in the middle of the racecourse have showers, lockers (take your own padlock) and water fountains.
 Plenty of football clubs and workout groups use the fields too.